realworldocaml/book/en/02-guided-tour.md

 ```

 Here, `!` and `:=` are infix operators that we're defining, where the
-parenthetical syntax is what marks them as such.
+parenthetical syntax marks them as such.

 Even though a `ref` is just another record type, it's notable because
 it is the standard way of simulating the traditional mutable variable